 So find a loud dance music reference track that you love the sound of, the loudest, cleanest and fattest low end track mix you have heard in your genre and study that bottom end. (and everything else of course but the focus here is to start with the bottom end first.)
 Ideally the track will be in the same key as the one you are producing so there are more similarities in low end content from the outset than differences.
-The idea is to try and sculpt your low end so it approximates the low end content of the reference track. (using narrow parametric EQ cuts and boosts (Q = 6.0 suggested) or of course MIDI velocity and high pass filters (test various turnover freqeuencies and dB/Oct slopes) It will never be identical and that is obviously not the goal but it will help your low end have a good ball park energy vs frequency content as some of the loudest reference tracks you have chosen, in your genre.
+The idea is to try and sculpt your low end so it approximates the low end content of the reference track. (using narrow parametric EQ cuts and boosts (Q = 6.0 suggested) or of course MIDI velocity, low shelf cuts and high pass filters (test various turnover freqeuencies and dB/Oct slopes) It will never be identical and that is obviously not the goal but it will help your low end have a good ball park energy vs frequency content as some of the loudest reference tracks you have chosen, in your genre.

 This will of course vary from genre to genre and there are no absolutes, just some analysis guidelines to a mix of art, science and listening.
 In addition the fundamental quality of the kick drum and bass style/choice will also be an important factor.
 And in modern electronic and technically complex dance music sometimes it can be helpful to use more than ears, they are never replaced but some sonic information is just not easy to discern when a very technical goal is sought after (even with superb monitoring).
 A visual aid can be helpful when trying to understand how very well sculpted a track’s low end needs to be to allow high perceived volume professional mastering that hits genre norms.